Alpine Archaeology: Soil Chemistry Theory and pH Testing

 Definitions of pH, geosols and archaeosols

 Some technical definition is necessary.
-What “pH” actually measures is “p” as a coefficient of the “H” (Hydrogen) on a scale from 0-14 where pH is the negative logarithm of hydrogen ion concentration.
+What “pH” actually measures is “p” as a coefficient of the “H” (Hydrogen) on a scale generally from 0-14 where pH is the negative logarithm of hydrogen ion concentration (although pH can actually be negative and thus below 0; this would be extremely unusual in archaeological soils).
 A reading of around 7 is neutral, 2-6 is acidic and above 7 (normally to 12 although the scale goes up to 14) is alkali (or basic).
 To be more precise, pH is expressed as the logarithm of the reciprocal of hydrogen-ion concentration in gram atoms per liter.
 (6) ) Each numeric value change, for example, from 5 to 6 pH means that a 5.0 ph is ten times more acid than a 6.0 ph; a reading of 9.0 pH is ten times more alkali than a pH of 8.0.
 Therefore, incremental change between soil pH readings of 6.8 to 7.2 in microcontexts is meaningful.
 This must be emphasized in archaeology where human-influenced change must usually be assumed.

 Values of pH below 2 and above 11 are not very supportive of life and are in fact toxic in high or low concentration at either end of the scale, therefore rarely found in nature.
 I have found most soils that support living organisms or are mostly derived from once-living organisms to be in the mid-range from 5-8.
 Soils found in typical archaeological contexts (archaeosols) are most often mixtures of inorganic geological erosionally-derived elements (sand, gravel, etc.) and organic decomposition of dead matter, whether from plant and tree detritus, leaves, humus and other natural composting organic material.
 Natural geosols are non-archaeological.
 Because our alpine contexts are at elevations (2200-2500 m) considerably above the treeline or timber biosomes (1900 m), our local soils (mostly shallow around a 1 meter depth over schist bedrock here), we do not encounter slightly acidic podzols as expected from the dominant larch conifer forest below where soil depth is greater (up to 2 m) above often similar neutral pH schist bedrock.